ArnaudDeseau/ArnaudDeseau.github.io/_pages/about.md

 <br/><span style="color:#dc143c"> **W**</span>**hat's** <span style="color:#dc143c"> **N**</span>**ew?**

 **04-20-2020:** I am looking forward to attending and speaking at the 69th Congress of the French Economic Association (AFSE) held online.
-I will give the first presentation on my research on the consequences of the auctioning off of French monasteries on the First Industrial Revolution in France.
+I will give the first presentation of my research on the industrial consequences of the auctioning off of French monasteries after the French Revolution.

 **04-06-2020:** Hello world!
 Creation of my website